Hike Adelaide's southern beaches and hills: discover the Willunga Basin Trail

 Walk the Trail

-It can be walked over 5/6 days or in 11 half-day walks.
 There are 11 sections, the shortest being 8.4 km and the longest 16.2 km.
 The sections are numbered and described as a linear path, travelling clockwise around the Basin, but can be accessed in any order and from either direction.
+There is a map, a GPX file and a description under each Section.
+Each Section has some carparking at each end.
+Note that toilets are marked by small red dots on the maps.

 The Willunga Basin Trail conforms with Australian Standard AS2156, Class 3 and Class 4